 And I’m also a Black woman living in America

 I have a trauma-infused DNA straining for something, for somewhere, that has consistently been delayed.

-I’m the great-great-grandchild of former slaves…
+I’m a great-grandchild of former slaves…

 Bill and Amanda Graves